Breast ultrasound is an imaging

 - Follow any other instructions your healthcare provider gives you to get ready.

 an outpatient or as part of your stay in a hospital.
 The way the test is done may

-- You will lie on your back on an exam table.
-You will be asked to raise your arm above your head on the side of the breast
+table.
+You’ll be asked to raise your arm above your head on the side of the breast

-warm gel on the skin over the breast area to be looked at.
+warm gel on your skin over the breast area to be looked at.

-- The technologist will press the transducer against the skin and move it over the area being studied.
+transducer against your skin and slide it over the area being studied.

 - Once the test is done, the

 Before you agree to the test or the procedure make sure you know: